-Editor’s Note: While we can’t give legal advice, we can certainly help you interpret what these laws mean with respect to sales outreach/cold emails and help you create a non-spammy sales outreach experience for your prospects and leads.
+Editor’s Note: While we can’t give legal advice, we can certainly help you interpret what these laws mean with respect to cold emails and help you create a non-spammy sales outreach experience for your prospects and leads.

 Is cold emailing illegal?

 Nowadays it’s quite rare to find spam emails in your priority inbox.
-We can thank Canada email marketing laws, which are some of the strictest email compliance laws in the world, plus the filters, blacklists, inbox management from your ISP, and email client.
+We can thank Canadian and EU email marketing laws that require opt-in and have influenced many email compliance laws in the world, plus the filters, blacklists, inbox management from your ISP, and email client.

-The question whether sales outreach and cold emails are considered spam or not, still remains largely unanswered, especially when we have different legal and compliance requirements.
+The question whether cold emails are considered spam or not, still remains largely unanswered, especially when we have different legal and compliance requirements among different jurisdictions/countries.

-Before we talk about how different email laws apply to sales outreach and cold emailing, we need to discuss the differences between spam vs. cold emails.
+Before we talk about how different email laws apply to cold emailing, we need to discuss the differences between spam vs. cold emails.

 You’re probably wondering, “is cold emailing illegal?”
 As a general rule, your cold email/outreach campaigns should be exploratory in nature.

 For instance, if you are selling a lead generation software/tool, avoid jumping right into your sales pitch and asking for a meeting or trial sign-up in your first email.
-Instead, ask the director of sales (if that’s who you’re targeting) how is she keeping her sales pipeline full of qualified leads?
-What’s her process, what works/doesn’t work for her team?
+Instead, ask the director of sales (if that’s who you’re targeting) how is she/he keeping the sales pipeline full of qualified leads?
+What’s the process, what works/doesn’t work for the team?

 The three things that we need to keep in mind when creating your outreach campaigns are: